romainlafarguette/romainlafarguette.github.io/_pages/about.md

    economists](https://romainlafarguette.github.io/software/), with a focus on density modeling and forecasting.
 You  can  find  the codes   on  my  [Github page](https://github.com/romainlafarguette)

-My recent research work is interested in:
+My recent research work focuses on:
 - Risk modeling and density forecasting
 - Central bank operations and monetary policy implementation
 - Stress-testing methods